fkie-cad/amides/README.md

 Rule attribution models are also generated using `train.py`.
 Creating a rule attribution model basically consists of creating a misuse classification model for each of the SIEM rules of the rule dataset that you provide.
 Only the compilation of datasets used for training is different.

 To build a rule attribution model, the script is started with the `--mode=attribution` option.
 The process of training rule attribution models can be parallelized. `train.py` supports the `--num-subprocesses` option to specify the number of sub-processes used for training the single rule models.
-To create a rule attribution model of the benign command-lines and the SIEM rule data in `data/`, execute
+To create a rule attribution model of the benign command lines and the SIEM rule data in `data/`, execute

 ```bash
 ./bin/train.py --benign-samples "../data/socbed/process_creation/train" --events-dir "../data/sigma/events/windows/process_creation" --rules-dir "../data/sigma/rules/windows/process_creation" --type "attribution" --malicious-samples-type "rule_filters" --search-params --search-method "GridSearch" --mcc-scaling --mcc-threshold 0.5 --result-name "attr_model" --out-dir "models/process_creation"